Do You Need a Telescope Filter Wheel for Astrophotography?

-The instant gratification of capturing a color image in one night is great, but you are missing out some really amazing data.
-By leveraging the power of RGB and narrowband filters with a monochrome camera, you can maximize the amount of signal you collect for your image.
+The instant gratification of capturing a color image in one night is great, but you are missing out on some really amazing data.
+By leveraging the power of narrowband imaging with a monochrome camera, you can maximize the amount of signal you collect for your image.

 A Must for Monochrome Cameras